Termite Control

 Active mud tubes and damaged skirtingSecured perimeter with monitored bait points

-Typical results include removal of visible activity, restored inspection visibility, and a property-wide monitoring plan for long-term defence.
+Typical results include removal of visible activity, restored access to key risk points, and a property-wide monitoring plan for long-term defence.

 FAQs

-At minimum, an annual inspection is recommended for most properties.
-Buildings with timber-heavy construction, previous termite history, coastal humidity exposure, or landscaping-to-wall contact may need more frequent review.
+At minimum, an annual termite check is recommended for most properties.
+Buildings with timber-heavy construction, previous termite history, high moisture exposure, or landscaping-to-wall contact may need more frequent review.

 That depends on the treatment method and the areas being worked on.
 The technician will explain whether the process affects only external points, localized interior areas, or requires temporary room restrictions.